Treeing Walker Coonhound

 Alone Time Though courageous, Treeing Walker Coonhounds get bored quickly when left alone.
 They crave interaction and activity throughout the day.
 It's ideal to have a family member with them all day, if possible.

 12 - 13 years

 The Treeing Walker Coonhound's short coat doesn't require much upkeep.
 Brushing once a week and wiping him down after a hunt will keep the TWCs coat healthy.
 Give him a bath whenever his 'doggy odor' becomes noticeable.
-Wash your TWC's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
-Brush his teeth several days a week, and trim his nails every month or so to prevent painful cracking.
+Wash your TWC's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
+Brush his teeth several times a week, and trim his nails every month or so to prevent painful cracking.

 Common Health Issues

 Treeing Walker Coonhounds may be prone to some breed-specific health concerns, including:

 You can minimize serious health concerns in a Treeing Walker Coonhound by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.